-We turn and work row A2 in the ordinary way, without forming any new stitches.
-When we look at the right shoulder's row A3, we see that it goes on for three stitches past the beginning of row A2.
-So, depending on our preferred cast-on, we cast on those three new stitches before or after turning for row A4.
+We work row A2 evenly, without casting on any new stitches.
+When we look at the left shoulder's row A3, we see that it goes on for three stitches past the beginning of row A2.
+So, depending on our cast-on method, we cast on those three new stitches before or after turning for row A4.
 We work back and forth, adding stitches at the armhole end of the public-side A rows and working evenly on the private-side A rows.